 You do not need to be a US Citizen to get a New York driver license, permit or non-driver ID card

-If driver license from another country and I have a NYS learner permit.
-Can I drive without a supervising driver?
+If I have a driver license from another country and I have a NY State learner permit, can I drive without a supervising driver?

 Yes.
 Your valid foreign driver license allows you to drive without a supervising driver.
 You can drive on any street, road, highway, bridge, or tunnel, except in a DMV road test area.

 If your driver license is printed in any language except English, you must bring an International Driving Permit or a certified translation of your driver license to the road test.
 The translation must be certified by a consulate, the US Department of State, or another official agency.
 The translation must include

 - your name